forsoll1/tdd_conway/README.md

 1. Add the RLE file you wish to use to /patterns directory
 2. Run "node app.mjs" at root
 3. The application asks for the pattern file name and the number of generations the game simulates
-4. The resulting RLE pattern is outputed to console
+4. The resulting RLE pattern is outputted to console

 ## Prerequisites